microsoft/microcode/README.md

 ```

 ### Build

+Note that you can open terminals directly from VS Code by pressing "Ctrl + `".

 -   start a compilation server that will automatically compile and reload
     a compile web version of the editor